 Monitoring of Otter Populations in 2024

-Throughout 2024, our team conducted population monitoring of giant otters in two distinct areas of the Pantanal and one area in Tocantins (in partnership with Naturatins) to understand population dynamics and the impacts of environmental and human factors on the species.
-The monitored areas included Porto Jofre in Northern Pantanal, Rio Negro in Southern Pantanal and the Cantão State Park in Tocantins.
+Throughout 2024, our team conducted population monitoring of giant otters in two distinct areas of the Pantanal, one in the Brazilian Cerrado (in partnership with Naturatins), and another in the Amazon (in partnership with Instituto Mamirauá).
+This effort aimed to understand population dynamics and the impacts of environmental and human factors on the species.
+The monitored areas included Porto Jofre in the northern Pantanal, Rio Negro in the southern Pantanal, Cantão State Park in Tocantins, and the Amanã Reserve in the Amazon.

-Across the three study areas, we identified 82 giant otters in 2024.
-In the Pantanal, we monitored approximately 190 km of rivers, recording a total of 79 individuals, including 20 pups and 59 adults (9 solitary individuals), organized into 11 social groups.
+Across the study areas, we identified approximately 126 giant otters in 2024.
+In the Pantanal, we monitored around 190 km of rivers, recording a total of 82 individuals, including 23 pups and 59 adults (9 of which were solitary), organized into 13 social groups.
 Since 2019, when the Giant Otter Project began these population monitoring efforts, a total of 461 individuals have been cataloged in our image database.
 These data are essential for understanding population composition, species behavior, and the impacts of environmental and human factors across different habitats.

 Long-term monitoring is crucial for understanding how giant otters respond to a variety of environmental factors, such as wildfires, which affected many regions of the Pantanal this year, prolonged drought periods, boat traffic, and other human activities.
 These variables can directly impact the survival, reproduction, and individual migration patterns.